COVID-19: Changes to Household Waste Recycling Sites (HWRS)

-- Symptomatic with coronavirus
+- have coronavirus symptoms

-- In a 14-day household isolation
+- are in a 10 day household isolation

 We have adopted the following measures at all sites:

-- We are restricting the number of customers allowed on site at any one time
+- restricted the number of customers allowed on site at any one time

-- To ensure adequate spacing between customer vehicles in parking bays, we are only letting customers park in every other bay
+- to ensure adequate spacing between customer vehicles in parking bays, we are only letting customers park in every other bay

-- One customer at a time will be allowed onto gantries to tip waste
+- one customer at a time will be allowed onto gantries to tip waste

-- Use of floor markings and barriers to help customers space out
+- use of floor markings and barriers to help customers space out

-- Handrails and other site furniture that customers might touch are cleaned on a regular basis
+- handrails and other site furniture that customers might touch are cleaned on a regular basis

-- We ask all customers to not stand closer than 2m (6ft) to other customers and site staff
+- we ask all customers to not stand closer than 2m (6ft) to other customers and site staff

-- Site staff are essential workers and have access to gloves, hand sanitisers and other cleaning products as well as testing if they fall ill
+- site staff are essential workers and have access to gloves, hand sanitisers and other cleaning products as well as testing if they fall ill

 Thank you for your understanding and co-operation with these physical distancing measures.